• Dr. Christine Mayor

 Teaching and supervision

 Dr. Mayor teaches from an anti-racist, decolonizing, and intersectional feminist perspective using creative and innovative pedagogy.
-She is a trained Walls to Bridges instructor (centering lived experience and using creative methods when teaching in carceral settings).
+She is a trained Walls to Bridges instructor (Centering lived experience and using creative methods when teaching in carceral settings).
 She has also been profoundly impacted by the teachings she has received from Centre for Indigegogy, including circle work and the Advanced Decolonizing Education Certificate.

 As a white settler instructor teaching in the Inner City Social Work program, she strives to teach and learn from a place of relational accountability and mutual respect.